casadomusdev/paperless-ngx/RKC_CUSTOMIZATIONS.md

 ## Version History

+- **v1.0.23 (2025-01-12)**: Dashboard saved views race condition fix
+  - Fixed race condition where saved views wouldn't load when accessing `/dashboard` directly
+  - **Problem**: When loading dashboard URL directly, settings initialization might not complete before saved views are fetched
+  - **Root Cause**: Dashboard constructor called `savedViewService.listAll()` immediately, but `globalDashboardViews` computed signal depends on `globalDashboardViewsSortOrder` from settings which may not be ready yet
+  - **Impact**: Global saved views would appear empty or unsorted on direct dashboard loads, but work fine when navigating from other pages
+  - **Solution**:
+    - Modified dashboard constructor to check if settings are already initialized
+    - If settings ready (SPA navigation): fetch views immediately (original behavior)
+    - If settings not ready (direct load): wait for `initializeSettings()` to complete, then fetch views
+    - This ensures computed signals have access to sort order before processing views
+  - **User Experience**:
+    - Dashboard now loads correctly regardless of entry point
+    - No more empty saved views widget on direct `/dashboard` loads
+    - Maintains full performance for SPA navigation (no extra waiting)
+  - **Implementation**:
+    - Single file change: `src-ui/src/app/components/dashboard/dashboard.component.ts`
+    - Minimal, surgical fix to constructor logic
+    - No breaking changes, preserves all existing functionality
+    - Easy to maintain and upgrade-friendly
+  - Files modified:
+    - Frontend: `src-ui/src/app/components/dashboard/dashboard.component.ts` (constructor logic)
+  - All changes properly marked with RKC comments for maintainability

 - **v1.0.22 (2025-01-12)**: Card views respect user date format preference (Paperless bug fix)
   - Fixed bug where small cards and large cards views ignored the user's date format setting
   - **Problem**: Card views hardcoded `'mediumDate'` format, completely ignoring the DATE_FORMAT setting from Settings > General